 Washington’s National Electric Vehicle Infrastructure (NEVI) plan

-One of the EV Council’s first responsibilities is to direct the Washington State Department of Transportation (WSDOT) to submit the state’s NEVI plan to the federal government for approval.
+One of the EV Council’s first responsibilities was directing the Washington State Department of Transportation (WSDOT) to submit the state’s NEVI plan to the Federal Highway Administration for approval.
 NEVI is a federal program created in the Bipartisan Infrastructure Law that will fund electric vehicle charging stations every 50 miles along major highway corridors.
-Washington is expected to receive more than $70 million in the next five years.
+Washington’s plan has been approved, and Washington will receive more than $70 million in the next five years.

 More information is available on WSDOT’s NEVI webpage.

 You can email comments on the Transportation Electrification Strategy to EVCouncilFeedback@cascadiaconsulting.com